Year 6

 Home Learning

-In addition to Personal Study, we expect the children to read every day and to fill in their reading logs from time to time, documenting and reflecting on their reading.
+In year 6 we expect the children to read every day and to fill in their reading logs from time to time, documenting and reflecting on their reading.
 Examples of good reading logs have been shared on Class Dojo and are available to look at in class.

 Belongings